sph-mn/sdupes/readme.md

 options
   --help, -h  display this help text
-  --cluster, -c  display all paths with duplicates. two newlines between sets --ignore-filenames, -b  always do a full byte-by-byte comparison, even if size, hashes, and name are equal --null, -0  use a null byte to delimit paths. two null bytes between sets --reverse, -r  sort clusters by creation time descending --version, -v  show the running program version number
+  --cluster, -c  display all paths with duplicates. two newlines between sets --ignore-filenames, -b  do a full byte-by-byte comparison even if size, hashes, and name are equal --ignore-content, -q  never do a full byte-by-byte comparison --null, -0  use a null byte to delimit paths. two null bytes between sets --reverse, -r  sort clusters by creation time descending --version, -v  show the running program version number